 7.7 Pupil Premium.
-There are 8 Pupil Premium Pupils.
-This represents 1.3% of the pupil population.
+There are 10 + 1 service pupil Premium Pupils.
+This represents 14.1% / 15.5% of the pupil population.

 The Pupil Premium is an extra grant of money given to schools by central government to support pupils who qualify for Free School Meals (FSM).
 The definition includes and pupil that has qualified for FSM in the last 6 years, even if they are not currently claiming.
 Research shows that on average, pupils qualifying for FSM are likely to do less well at school.
 Whilst this is an average and a generalisation, the initiative behind the grant is to use the pupil premium to support FSM pupils in any relevant or special ways to enable them to attain and achieve as well as their non-FSM peers.